-To inspect and receive a copy of your medical information, you must submit a signed authorization form to our Health Information Management department.
+To inspect and receive a copy of your medical information, you must contact our Health Information Management department.
 You may request your records in person, by mail or fax, or via our Patient Portal.
 Patients must provide a unique email address and be 18 years of age or older to use the patient portal.
 Requests via the Patient Portal can only be for personal use.
 We cannot release information to other individuals via the Patient Portal.
-The first copy you request for your personal use within a 12-month period will be free.
-If you request additional copies of the information within a 12-month period, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.